oengels/GettingAndCleaningData/README.md

 ======================

-This script loads data from the working directory and finds data in the folder "UCI HAR Dataset" and tidies the set to deliver data set with the average of each variable for each activity and each subject These are the steps the script performs:
+This script loads data from the working directory and finds data in the folder "UCI HAR Dataset" and tidies the set to deliver a data set with the average of each variable for each activity and each subject These are the steps the script performs:

 1. Loading a table of  masterdata of the accelerimeter and gyroscope into a set called features from features.txt